MythicAgents/Athena/README.md

 </p>

 # Athena
-Athena is a fully-featured cross-platform agent designed using the .NET 6.
-Athena is designed for Mythic 2.2 and newer.
-The current recommended version is 2.3+ however, 2.2 will still function, although task output won't be as nice.
-As this is still an early release, bugs are expected.
+Athena is a fully-featured cross-platform agent designed using the crossplatform version of .NET (not to be confused with .Net Framework).
+Athena is designed for Mythic 3.0 and newer.

 ## Features
 - Crossplatform